Big Fun (Miles Davis album): Recording

 Recorded on March 3, 1970, "Go Ahead John" is an outtake from Davis's Jack Johnson sessions.
 The recording is a riff and groove-based, with a relatively sparser line-up of Steve Grossman on soprano saxophone, Dave Holland on bass, Jack DeJohnette on drums, and John McLaughlin on guitar with wah-wah pedal.
 It was one of the rare occasions in which Davis recorded without a musical keyboard.
 It was recorded in five sections, ranging from three to 13 minutes, which producer Teo Macero subsequently assembled in post-production four years later for Big Fun.
 DeJohnette provides a funky, complex groove, Holland plays bass with one constant note repeated, and McLaughlin plays in a staccato style with blues and funk elements.
 According to one music writer, the track's bass parts has "a trancelike drone that maintains" the predominantly Eastern vibe of the album.

+DeJohnette's drums were manipulated by Macero, who used an automatic switcher to have them rattle back and forth between the left and right speakers on the recording.
+In his book Running the Voodoo Down: The Electric Music of Miles Davis, Davis-biographer Phil Freeman describes this technique as "100 percent Macero" and writes of its significance to the track as a whole, stating:

 Davis's trumpet and McLaughlin's guitar parts were heavily overdubbed for the recording.
 The overdubbing effect was created by superimposing part of Davis's trumpet solo onto other parts of it, through something Teo Macero calls a "recording loop".
 Macero later said of this production technique, "You hear the two parts and it's only two parts, but the two parts become four and they become eight parts.
 This was done over in the editing room and it just adds something to the music [...]
 I called [Davis] in and I said, 'Come in, I think we've got something you'll like.
 We'll try it on and if you like it you've got it.'
 He came in and flipped out.
 He said it was one of the greatest things he ever heard".
-DeJohnette's drums were also manipulated by Macero, who used an automatic switcher to have them rattle back and forth between the left and right speakers on the recording.
-In his book Running the Voodoo Down: The Electric Music of Miles Davis, Davis-biographer Phil Freeman describes this technique as "100 percent Macero" and writes of its significance to the track as a whole, stating: